nextapps-de/mikado/README.md

 ```

 <a name="view.create"></a>
-Just create a template without adding/assigning/rendering to the root:
+Just create an template without adding/assigning/rendering them to the root ("orphan"):
 ```js
 var partial = view.create(item);
 ```

+Orphans are not a part of the internal render tree.
+The construction of orphans is really fast.
+You could also use the light version of Mikado an apply your own stack on top of this method.

 ## Modify Views